Saintis/netrunner-code-viewer/index.md

 ## Usage

+Run the shell script to update the source files stored in `clj/` (might fail if this folder is missing, just create it with `mkdir clj`)

 Run the python scripts to generate markdown pages for each card type, and the data used to populate the pages.

+Run the jekyll server as described on the [Quickstart](https://jekyllrb.com/docs/quickstart/), normally `bundle exec jekyll serve`.
+If it fails try `bundle install` first, otherwise consult the jekyll documentation.

 Alternatively run the Makefile with `make`.
 This will run all the python scripts automatically (and in the correct order).

-Run the jekyll server as described on the [Quickstart](https://jekyllrb.com/docs/quickstart/).
+Ensure that the shell script has the proper permissions for it to be run through `make`, `chmod +x update_clj.sh` should do it.

+You can also run the server with `make serve` (runs same stuff as `make` and then starts the server).

+Requires:

+ - `python3` for the python scripts
+ - `svn` for the shell script
+ - `jekyll` for the server
+ - `bundler` (might have to specifically install this to get the jekyll stuff to work...)

 ## License